wtak23/airtraffic/_sources/network_analysis.txt

         G.add_nodes_from(nodes)

-        # --- add airport name as node attribute (handy for analysis in Gephi) ---
+        # --- add airport name as node attribute (handy for later analysis in Gephi) ---
         # --- to do this, need to pass a dictionary to networkx
         hash_airport   = df_lookup.set_index('Code')['Airport'].to_dict()

-        # filter away airport in the lookup-table not in the graph
+        # filter away airports in the lookup-table absent in the graph
         nodes_airport = {key:val for key,val in hash_airport.iteritems() if key in nodes}
         nx.set_node_attributes(G, 'airport', nodes_airport)